Canop/broot/website/docs/tricks.md

 Similarly, `:back` keeps can be used in place of `esc` to keep the filter when going to the previous state.

-## Going from a fixed search to an exact one

-Let's assume you type `too` to search for some files.
-You might have got too many matches including some where the letters aren't consecutive.

-You may switch to an exact search by just adding `/`, which changes the fuzzy pattern to a regular expression.

-Or if you realize you want to match `tOo` too, then you make it case insensitive by adding an i: `too/i`.

 ## Run an script or program from broot

 If your system is normally configured, just doing `alt`-`enter` on an executable will close broot and executes the file.